michael-cannon/wordpress-starter/API.md

-# WordPress Starter API Documentation
+# API for WordPress WordPress Starter plugin

 The [WordPress Starter plugin](http://wordpress.org/plugins/wordpress-starter/) comes with its own set of actions and filters, as described below.